dapr/proposals/20241016-R-error-code-metrics.md

 ## Related Items

-Initial Error Codes Proposal: [proposals/#21](https://github.com/dapr/proposals/pull/21) Error Codes Implementation Parent: [dapr/#6068](https://github.com/dapr/dapr/issues/6068)
+Initial Error Codes Proposal: [proposals/#21](https://github.com/dapr/proposals/pull/21)

+Error Codes Implementation Parent: [dapr/#6068](https://github.com/dapr/dapr/issues/6068)

 ## Expectations and alternatives

+### Expectations
-- When opted-in, it would add up to  `N * app`  (N = number of error codes) metrics for scraping, today that's  `52 * app`.
+- When opted-in, it would add up to  `N * app`  (N = number of error codes) metrics for scraping, today that's around `52 * app`.
-- If a component-based error, codes could repeat for multiple components used by the same app, and wouldn't be differentiated by the metrics only providing the `app-id`.
+- If a component-based error, codes could repeat for multiple components used by the same app, and wouldn't be differentiated by the metrics, which only provide the `app-id`.
+- Many logged error codes are currently defined in [pkg/messages/predefined.go](https://github.com/dapr/dapr/blob/master/pkg/messages/predefined.go), but not all.
+Implementation requires case-by-case analysis of usage of error codes in that uppercase format `ERR_NAME_TAG`.

+### Alternatives
+- One alternative solution which retains error codes as logs only would be to change the level of logs containing these error codes from `debug` to `info`.
+However, this increases noise and raises logs which may be unhelpful at `info` level.
+- Another alternative solution would be to log error codes separately with opt-in functionality, but this achieves the same result as adding metrics, but increase log noise and doesn't introduce a simple way to actually work with the errors.

 ## Implementation Details